BNasmith/PTForsyth/PTFWorkofChrist.md

 age, and to look ahead to what may be the result of certain changes in the future.
-God sets watchmen in Zion who have to keep their eye on the horizon ; and it is only a drunken army that could scout their warning.
-We are not only bound to attend to the needs and interests of the present generation ; we are trustees for a long future, as well as a long past.
+God sets watchmen in Zion who have to keep their eye on the horizon; and it is only a drunken army that could scout their warning.
+We are not only bound to attend to the needs and interests of the present generation; we are trustees for a long future, as well as a long past.
 Therefore it is quite necessary that the
 Church should give very particular attention